February 15, 2021 | Slip and Fall

 If you injure yourself on someone else’s property, the person or business in control of that property might be liable.

-To prove liability, your injury lawyer will need to show that the property’s owner or tenant was negligent in protecting your safety.
+To prove liability, your personal injury attorney will need to show that the property’s owner or tenant was negligent in protecting your safety.

 Negligence requires the following elements.